 The immersive, all-day, every day framework also makes it so inpatient care treatment centers can offer several therapies and services.
 Many residential centers provide 24-hour medical care and dozens of inpatient treatment programs and therapies that a person would most likely not have access to in an outpatient program.
 This is especially helpful for dual diagnosis patients, those living in unstable environments or people who have a history of relapse.
 In general, inpatient treatment programs are best for addiction patients whose substance abusing habits have become an obvious danger to themselves and others.

-Advantages of Outpatient Treatment Programs
+Benefits of Outpatient Treatment Programs

 Despite the many benefits of inpatient vs outpatient rehab, outpatient treatment programs or sometimes called ambulatory care may be best for many addicted individuals.
 Patients with inflexible jobs or with children and other home responsibilities may not be able to take 30-90 days away just to focus on their addiction treatment.
 A person could be too valuable to his or her family or job to miss an extended period of time.
 Using an outpatient rehab program in this instance may add a much-needed level of convenience.